bitifet/sqltt/README.md

 <!-- {{{ -->

-This template example provide multiple queries in single file so, when invoked from command line without arguments, it will ask us for a query selection:
+This specific template example provide multiple queries in single file so, when invoked from command line without arguments, it will ask us for a query
+selection:

 **$ ``node personnel.sql.js``**